Ke-Sun96/Notes/README.md

 # Notes
-The hand-writing note is summaried from my notes during the PhD at Duke in Prof. Jungsang Kim's lab.
-It contains experimental operation tips, and some (not rigorous) mathematical derevitions.
-The references used are listed next to the corresponding content, if applicable.
-Some experimental operation ideas are original from Yichao Yu.
-He also checked the accuracy of the notes.
+The handwritten notes are a compilation of my experiences and observations during my PhD at Duke in Prof. Jungsang Kim's lab.
+They include practical experimental tips and some (informal) mathematical derivations.
+References are provided alongside relevant content where applicable.
+Some experimental concepts originated from Yichao Yu, who has also verified the accuracy of these notes.

-If you find any mistakes inside the note, or do you have any ideas that want to add into this note, please contact me at ke.sun@duke.edu
+Should you encounter any inaccuracies or have suggestions for additions to these notes, please feel free to contact me at ke.sun@duke.edu.

-Enjoy your life as an AMO experimentalist!
+Wishing you a fulfilling journey as an AMO experimentalist!